A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Introduction

 \section{Introduction}

-Low-mass X-ray binaries (LMXBs) are binary systems with a compact star (neutron star or black-hole) accreting matter from a low-mass star (usually K, M dwarf or red giant) while they revolve around each other.
-Occasionally most of these systems undergo a large increase in X-ray luminosities (by a factor more than 1000) displaying peak X-ray luminosities of 10$^{37-39}$ erg s$^{-1}$.
-These X-ray outbursts last for a few weeks to months except in some of the LMXBs in which they last up to a few years or rarely a decade as well.
+Low-mass X-ray binaries (LMXBs) are binary systems with a compact star (neutron star or black-hole) accreting matter from a low-mass star (usually K, M dwarf or red giant, sometimes a white dwarf) while they revolve around each other.
+Many of these systems remain dim for most of their time and occasionally undergo a large increase in X-ray luminosity (by a factor $>$ 1000) up to 10$^{37-39}$ erg s$^{-1}$ (2 - 10 keV).
+These X-ray outbursts last for a few weeks to months except in some of the LMXBs in which they last up to a few years or on rare occasions, decades.
 The sources with these long X-ray outbursts ($>$ 1 year) are also known as quasi-persistent LMXBs.
-During these outbursts, the majority of the X-rays are emitted in the inner accretion disk while the optical/infrared (OIR) light is emitted due to the reprocessed emission in the outer accretion disk and the surface of the companion star.
-In the quiescence state, the OIR light dominantly comes from the low-mass companion star and allows us to identify the companion star which is important to constrain the mass of the compact object.
+During these outbursts, the majority of the X-rays are emitted in the inner accretion disk while the optical/infrared (OIR) light is typically emitted due to the reprocessed emission in the outer accretion disk and the surface of the companion star.
+In the quiescence state, the OIR light is often dominantly emitted from the low-mass companion star unless the companion star is a very low mass star or a white dwarf star.
+In such case, the disk might still contribute significantly (or even dominate) the OIR light.
+This change in the OIR light allows us to pin-point the type of companion star (or get stringent upper limits) which is important to constrain binary parameters of the object (i.e., the mass of the donor and the compact object, orbital period).